Skip to main content

 • “Perfectly optimized”

-• “Obviously the graphics are pure garbage, but so is the gameplay and optimization.
+• “Obviously the graphics are pure garbage but so is the gameplay and optimization.
 The camera angles are terrible, the controls feel awful, and in comparison to Rugby League Live 4, you would swear this game came out prior to it.
-It deserves the review bombing, and it's astounding that they allowed this to release in this condition and have the confidence to sell it at $100 AUD.
-They will likely be charging for a refund.”
+It deserves the review bombing.
+Unbelievable that they allowed this to release in this condition and have the confidence to sell it at 100 AUD, likely will be charging for a refund.”

-• “Graphics are great, but the gameplay needs work and probably needs to be optimized better.
-I have high hopes after a few patches since it's day one.”
+• “Graphics are great but gameplay needs work, probably needs to be optimized better.
+Hoping for improvements after a few patches since it's day 1.”

 • “Poorly optimized.”